AdaCore/gnatstudio/docs/users_guide/extending.rst

   Name of the status, for example :command:`Up to date` or :command:`Needs update` for CVS.

-* :file:`stock`
+* :file:`iconname`

-  Stock identifier of the icon associated to this status used to denote the status in the :guilabel:`VCS Explorer`.
-See :ref:`Adding_stock_icons` for details on defining stock icons.
+  Name of the icon associated to this status used to denote the status in the :guilabel:`VCS Explorer`.
+See :ref:`Adding_stock_icons` for details on defining custom icons.

 The order in which status are defined in the XML file is significant: the first status listed displayed must correspond to the equivalent of the